 As they reached the safety of the far side, the music ended.
 All of the remaining tiles turned red and dropped away leaving nothing left but a gaping hole.
 Below, the sound of shattering tile stones reached up to them.

 A ball descended from the ceiling and burst open with confetti.

 “How about we end here for today.
 Our shifts are over.”
 Kyle said.

 WE CAN RESUME TOMORROW.

-AGREED, THAT IS PLENTY OF TIME FOR IMPROVEMENTS.
+THAT WOULD BE PLENTY OF TIME FOR IMPROVEMENT.
+AGREED.